bitwarden/contributing-docs/docs/contributing/pull-requests/feature-branches.md

 # Long-lived Feature Branches

-A long lived feature branch typically differs from regular Pull Requests in two significant ways.
+A long lived feature branch typically differs from regular Pull Requests in three significant ways.

-1. It has multiple authors.
+1. Has multiple authors.
-2. It consists of multiple Pull Requests.
+2. Consists of multiple Pull Requests.
+3. Only consists of pull request and merge commits.

 Since each pull request has already been reviewed before being merged into the feature branch, the feature branch review is more of a sanity check.
 The reviewer should ensure the following: